 These are the five tips I wish I had to prepare myself for the start of the NALCAP program!
 I hope you get placed where you wanted and have the most amazing time!
 If you are interested in choosing Ibiza like I did, check out this post to read about my experience and if I would recommend it.

-And if you catch the travel bug while abroad, here are some other websites and programs (some like NALCAP, some not) that you can apply to if you want to travel or move elsewhere!
+And if you catch the travel bug while abroad or aren’t 100% set on Spain, here are some other websites and programs (some like NALCAP, some not) that you can apply to if you want to travel or move elsewhere!